hgducharme/dotfiles/README.md

 - `--dir` is the path to your dotfiles repository

-- `--target` is the base directory that your dotfiles structure starts from
+- `--target` is the base directory that your dotfiles structure starts from.
+For example, `dotfiles/btop/.config/btop/btop.conf` indicates I want my `btop.conf` to be inside `.config/btop`, and implicitly I want `.config` to lie in my home directory.
+Therefore, I would set the target to be my home directory

 - `--simulate` allows you to do a dry-run first

 - `--verbose[=n]` changes the verbosity level. n=3 allows you to really see what's going on.

-Resources:

-- [https://medium.com/quick-programming/managing-dotfiles-with-gnu-stow-9b04c155ebad] `--verbose[=n]` changes the verbosity level. n=3 allows you to really see what's going on.
+Specifying the `dir` and `target` allows you to run this command from any directory on your computer and successfully stow the packages.

 Resources: